 Brief Bio

 Dr. Elleithy has worked in academia for the past 30 years in various administrative and teaching roles, including Ph.D.
 Program Director, Online MS Program Advisor, Associate Dean for Engineering, Associate Vice President for Graduate Studies and Research, Associate Dean of the College of Engineering, Business, and Education, and Dean of the College of Engineering, Business, and Education.
-In his different roles for the past fifteen years, he was responsible for the management, expansion, and advancement of BS, MS programs and Ph.D. programs; accreditation and licensures of current and new programs; increasing the research expenditures; and active participation in all admissions and marketing initiatives including creating and implementing web strategies.

 Education